 As a junior it’s hard to see that high school is almost coming to an end.
 To finish out like this is hard to deal with.
 I feel especially bad for the seniors, who’s senior year is supposed to be the most fun and looking forward to things like prom and football games and pep rallies.
 However, this year none of that has happened which makes it hard to look forward to things.
 There is some normalcy with life for teens like getting our licenses and cars, but it doesn’t even feel exciting anymore.
 The days just feel repetitive and boring because there is really nothing to do anymore.
 Places are slowly opening back up but it just is not the same.
 I just think all of society has hope to soon get back to normal.

-Morgan is a junior at Sweet Home High School.
-Morgan was a writer for Life & Arts in the Panther Press at the middle school, and is now the managing editor for the Panther Eye.
+Morgan is a senior at Sweet Home High School.
+Morgan was a writer for Life & Arts in the Panther Press at the Middle School, and is now the Managing Editor for the Panther Eye.
 Morgan will be writing about news around the school and creative thinking.